Hierarchical Multi-Agent MCTS for Safety-Critical Coordination in Mixed-Autonomy Roundabouts: INTRODUCTION

 MCTS~\cite{browne2012survey} has emerged as a promising approach by marrying the learning-based and game-theoretic methods for interactive navigation~\cite{lenz2016tactical}.
 Unlike traditional DRL which requires extensive offline training, MCTS can efficiently explore the action space through online planning, making it particularly suitable for the dynamic and geometry-dependent nature of roundabout environments~\cite{10186066,9737041}.
-The algorithm's inherent ability to balance exploration and exploitation makes it suitable for handling the uncertainties in mixed roundabout traffic, where vehicles must continuously make decisions about lane positioning, gap acceptance, and exit timing~\cite{hayes2021risk}.
+The algorithm's inherent ability to balance exploration and exploitation makes it suitable for handling the uncertainties in mixed roundabout traffic, where vehicles are required to continuously make decisions about lane positioning, gap acceptance, and exit timing~\cite{hayes2021risk,11130528}.
 However, current MCTS implementations such as~\cite{weingertner2020monte,wang2020speed} often fall short in addressing comprehensive safety considerations and face significant scalability challenges in multi-agent scenarios involving multiple lanes and exit options.

 This paper introduces a safety-critical multi-agent MCTS framework for coordinating mixed traffic at dual-lane roundabouts.
-The framework addresses the unique challenges posed by roundabout geometry, including lane-specific uncertainty modeling, exit proximity effects, and the complex interactions between inner and outer lane vehicles.
+The framework addresses the unique challenges posed by roundabout geometry, including lane-specific uncertainty modeling, exit proximity effects, and complex interactions between inner and outer lane vehicles.
+Unlike prior MCTS-based planners that apply uniform safety checks or treat all traffic participants identically, our approach introduces a \emph{structurally differentiated} design: safety assessment, uncertainty modeling, and reward allocation are tailored to the specific interaction type (CAV-to-CAV (C2C)~\cite{10244038}, CAV-to-HDV (C2H)~\cite{gao2024trajectory} and CAV-to-Boundary (C2B)~\cite{10168227}) and lane context, enabling these components to reinforce each other through hierarchical integration rather than operating as independent modules.
+The main contributions are summarized as follows:

-The main contributions are summarized as follows: \begin{itemize} \item We propose a safety-critical multi-agent MCTS framework specifically designed for roundabout environments that integrates deterministic and probabilistic vehicle behavior predictions, enabling cooperative decision making among AVs and HDVs in dual-lane circular traffic flows.

-\item We develop a hierarchical safety assessment mechanism that systematically handles three critical interaction types in roundabout scenarios:AV-to-AV (A2A)~\cite{10244038}, AV-to-HDV (A2H)~\cite{gao2024trajectory} and AV-to-Roundabout (A2R)~\cite{10168227}, by using dynamic safety thresholds and spatiotemporal risk metrics tailored to circular geometry constraints.

-\item We adopt an adaptive human driving behavior prediction framework that combines the deterministic Intelligent Driver Model (IDM) with lane-specific probabilistic distributions and exit proximity effects to effectively capture the heightened uncertainties in roundabout HDV behaviors, ensuring robust robot decision making in mixed circular traffic environments. \end{itemize}